umd5780476/389Rfall18/week/8/writeup/README.md

 c0uchpot4doz: 142.93.118.186

 They are using DigitalOcean servers in North Bergen, New Jersey.
+A basic whois lookup gives this.

 4. What port are they using to communicate on our server?